Master's Programs in Talent Development

 A Different Approach to Talent Development

-The master's degree emphases in talent development support individuals in school settings and in non-traditional educational settings in:
+These master's degree programs in talent development support individuals in school settings and in out-of-school educational settings in:

-- Encouraging responsive, skillful practices and creativity throughout life
+- Encouraging responsive and skillful practices in youth, adults, and communities

-- Thinking critically about practices, policies, and trends in education
+- Thinking critically about practices, policies, systems, and trends in education

-Make a life, not just a living, with talent development studies at Texas State University.
+Make a life, not just a living, with Talent Development studies at Texas State.